alihanucar/alihanucar.github.io/_pages/about.md

 MSc.
 Financial Engineering alumni at Bogazici University, Bachelor Business Administration alumni at Hacettepe University.
 Experienced in asset management and highly curious to quantitative finance.

-Current Pursuits in Data-Driven Finance
+Current Pursuits
 ------

-I work on public financial databases and create data-intensive financial analysis scripts and solutions for research and personal projects.
-I develop my projects using the Python coding language and some of my work can be found on this website and my [GitHub page](https://github.com/alihanucar).
+I work with public financial databases and develop data-driven projects using Python for research and personal purposes.
+Some of my work can be found on my website and [GitHub page](https://github.com/alihanucar).

 <br>